originjs/origin.js/packages/vite-plugin-assets/README.md

   - Type: `boolean`
   - Default: `true`

-  Whether to automatically load the CSS global style.
+  Whether to automatically load the SASS global style.

 - `lessEnabled`

   - Type: `boolean`
   - Default: `true`

-  Whether to automatically load the CSS global style.
+  Whether to automatically load the LESS global style.

+  `recursive`

+  - Type: `boolean`
+  - Default: `true`

+  Whether to recursively search the global styles in the directory